Welcome from the Training Director

 1. All completed applications are reviewed by program faculty.
 The supervisors reviewing the applications determine whether the applicant meets the requirements for our internship program.
 The following qualities are considered when selecting internship applicants to participate in this process: completion of all coursework, academic excellence, the quality and quantity of practicum experiences, assessment experience, interpersonal maturity and sensitivity, diagnostic and intervention experience and expertise, a wide range of practical experiences, high ethical standards and professionalism, good clinical judgment, the ability to work as a team member and strong interest and commitment for the integration of religion and spirituality.
 Minority and culturally diverse applicants are encouraged to apply.

-3. On-site interviews take place in January and early February and are organized as a full-day experience.
+3. On-site interviews take place in the second or third week of January and are organized as a full-day experience.
 This includes an orientation to the internship training offered, a tour of the various facilities, individual interviews, and an informal meeting with the current interns.
 Those unable to attend the scheduled interview dates may schedule an individual date to interview.
 Applicants may speak with any or all members of our psychology staff or with current interns at any time, in order to secure more information about the site, ask questions, and determine the degree of fit to the best of their ability.
 Minority applicants may request to speak with current or past diverse interns as well.

 4. Subjective and objective rating systems are used by each interviewer to complement the formal interview process.
 This information is compiled along with the data from the initial review of applications, and is used by the Training Committee to rank candidates.
 All candidates are reviewed to ensure that fair and equal consideration has been given to each application.
 Efforts are made to select a diverse internship group (e.g., racial and ethnic minority, gender, geographic region, etc.).